Adam Dustan

 More cohesive cross-platform branding

-Some customers were confused by carousel-like design as a shopping category selector
+Some customers were confused by carousel-like design as a shopping category selection

 Experimentation on mobile app was not pursued